-5.8.1.2.12.4 Interior building/structure operational assessments are designed to evaluate the canine team's ability to locate human remains within an interior building/room.
+5.8.1.2.12.4 An interior Interior building/structure operational assessments are designed to evaluate the canine team's ability to locate human remains within an interior building/room.
 The interior building/structure operational assessment consists of the following components and parameters.

-- a) The assessment shall include a minimum of one (1) search area. - b) The search area shall be a minimum ≈1000 ft2 (93 m2) and no larger than 2,000 ft2 (186 m2) which may include multiple rooms. - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for placement in the area. - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - e) The training aid(s) shall be placed anywhere from ground level to 6 ft (\sim 2 m) high. - f) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of \approx 33 ft (10 m). - g) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - h) The assessment should take no more than 15 minutes per individual search area.
+- a) The assessment shall include a minimum of one (1) search area. - b) The search area shall be a minimum ≈1000 ft (93 m) and no larger than 2,000 ft (186 m) which may include multiple rooms. - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for placement in the area. - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - e) The training aid(s) shall be placed anywhere from ground level to 6 ft $(\simeq 2 \text{ m})$ high. - f) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of $\approx$ 33 ft (10 m).

+f)g)The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins.

+gh The assessment should take no more than 15 minutes per individual search area.

-5.8.1.2.12.5 Light debris (e.g., non-disaster environment) operational assessments are designed to evaluate the canine team's ability to locate human remains within urban and rural environments.
-Potential light debris operational assessment area(s) shall be consistent with the operational requirements of the canine team (trash piles, pallet piles, small collapsed or burned structure, etc.).
+5.8.1.2.12.5 A lightLight debris (e.g., non-disaster environment) operational assessments are designed to evaluate the canine team's ability to locate human remains within urban and rural environments.
+Potential light debris operational assessment areasarea(s) shall be consistent with the operational requirements of the canine team (trash piles, pallet piles, small collapsed or burned structure, etc.).
 The light debris operational assessment consists of the following components and parameters.

-a) The assessment shall include a minimum of one (1) search area(s).

-- b) The search area shall be a minimum ≈ 1000 ft2 (93 m2) and no larger than 1,500 ft2 (140 m2). - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for placement in the area (s). - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - e) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of \approx 33 ft (6 m). - f) Training aid(s) shall be concealed by a minimum of 6 in.
+- a) The assessment shall include a minimum of one (1) search areas.area(s). - b) The search area shall be a minimum ≈1000 ft (93 m) and no larger than 1,500 ft (140 m). - c) The number of training aid(s) is zero (0) to two (2) and shall be selected randomly for placement in the area. (s). - d) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - e) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of $\approx$ 33 ft (6 m).

+e)f) Training aid(s) shall be concealed by a minimum of 6 in.
 (15.25 cm) and a maximum of 12 in.
-(30.5 cm) below the surface of the debris. - g) The training aid s) shall be placed a minimum of 30 minutes before the assessment begins. - h) The assessment should take no more than 15 minutes per individual search area.
+(30.5 cm) below the surface of the debris.

+f)g)The training aid s) shall be placed a minimum of 30 minutes before the assessment begins.

+gh The assessment should take no more than 15 minutes per individual search area.

-5.8.1.2.12.6 The motor vehicle operational assessments are designed to evaluate the canine team's ability to locate human remains concealed in the exterior or interior of a vehicle.
+5.8.1.2.12.6 The motor vehicle operational assessments are designed to evaluate the canine team's ability to locate human remains placedconcealed in the exterior or the interior of a vehicle.
 The vehicle operational assessment consists of the following components and parameters: